dustin/gopro/README.md

 transcoding to finish.  `sync` does this automatically, but if you want to wait for some other reason without syncing, this will do it.

+### reprocess

+The `reprocess` command tells the GoPro cloud service to reprocess any uploads that fell into a failed state (as seen by the `wait` command.

 ### fixup

 The fixup command allows you to write a SQL query against your local